 How Long To Cook Resurrection Rolls

-When making the resurrection rolls for Easter, the cook time for easy resurrections rolls is really short.
 You bake resurrection rolls for 15 minutes and allow to cool slightly before cutting into the empty tomb rolls so that they crescent roll marshmallow melts completely.
-Take your time making the rolls though, and give time for the story for resurrection rolls (“Jesus bread recipe”).

 Resurrection Rolls Story

 For the resurrection rolls lesson learning, you’ll want to tell the Easter story while making the recipe.
-(We’ve included the resurrection bread recipe story within the recipe on the printable recipe card below!)
-This is such a great symbolic Easter treat for kids and makes a fun object lesson, too!
+I’ve included the resurrection bread recipe story within the recipe on the free printable recipe card below.

 The marshmallow crescent roll Easter story: